voxpupuli/modulesync/README.md

 Make changes to a file in the moduleroot.
 For sanity's sake you should commit and push these changes, but in this mode the update will be rendered from the state of the files locally.
-Run `msync update` from the root of the configuration directory (not moduleroot), or use -c <relative path> to point it to the location of the configuration directory.

 #### Dry-run

 Do a dry-run to see what files will be changed, added and removed.
-This clones the modules to `modules/<namespace>-<modulename>` in the current working, or if the modules are already cloned, does an effective `git fetch origin; git checkout master; git reset --hard origin/master` on the modules.
+This clones the modules to `modules/<namespace>-<modulename>` in the current working directory, or if the modules are already cloned, does an effective `git fetch origin; git checkout master; git reset --hard origin/master` on the modules.
 Don't run modulesync if the current working directory contains a modules/ directory with changes you want to keep.
 The dry-run makes local changes there, but does not commit or push changes.
 It is still destructive in that it overwrites local changes.

 ```
 msync update --noop